atsaloli/tsalolikhin_com/content/about.md

 My professional education consisted of on-the-job training at EarthLink and classes at [USENIX LISA](https://www.usenix.org/conferences/byname/5).
 I am ridiculously happy I got to teach at LISA before it closed.

-My wife is from Australia and my daughter was born there, in the Royal Prince Alfred Hospital in Sydney.
+My wife is from Australia and my daughter was born in the Royal Prince Alfred Hospital in Sydney.
 I tell her that means she is a princess.
 "That's not how that works, Dad."

 I now live in Central Texas hill country, with my wife, daughter and three doodles.
 You can get a taste of our country life in [Photography](/photography/).